 Some of Gill's posts indicate that he saw himself as having insights or awareness that no one else had (this, too, is similar to Eric Harris).
-For example, on 1 September 2006, he wrote:
+For example, on 1 September 2006, he wrote, what no one else could see.
+Second, the idea that in Canada and the U.S. (which is where most of the people he was addressing probably lived) "all those who ask questions suddenly disappear" has a paranoid flavor.